Manage Care

 - Dual coverage members.

-Providers must document each member’s need for Advisory Committee on Immunization Practices (ACIP) recommended immunizations as part of all regular health visits, including, but not limited to, the following types of encounters:
+Providers must document each member’s need for recommended immunizations as part of all regular health visits, including, but not limited to, the following types of encounters:

 - Initial Health Appointments (IHAs)